Nothing to Fear but Pain Itself

 New Drug, Old Fears continued...

-his newspapers to campaign against the dangers of opium almost 100 years
+The U.S. has a history of opio-phobia that stretches back to legendary newspaper publisher William Randolph Hearst, says Bennett, who used his newspapers to campaign against the dangers of opium almost 100 years ago.

 In the current environment, opio-phobia is flourishing because both physicians and patients are uneducated about pain and pain treatment.

 Dependence Doesn't Equal Addiction